jgerhart/Secronom-Zombies/secronom/README.txt

 +  PATHOGEN FLESH VESSEL (can now form a new hivemind, AKA flesh camp)
 +  HIVEMIND NPC (a mini version of the flesh boss that can be augmented.
 Interactable for developing a flesh base)
 +  HIVEMIND SPAWN (NPCs spawned by the flesh hivemind.
 Has its own characteristics)
++  BIO-ORGANIC VEHICLE PARTS (a new set of flesh vehicle parts)
 +  CRIMSON HORROR (fleshlings)
 +  AMALGAMS (fleshmound offsprings)